Near Bend, Oregon. Photo: Rich Hoyer

-Day 5: Although the Willamette Valley is the most agriculturally productive region in the state (with such diverse crops as wine grapes, irises, berries, filberts, grass seed and Christmas trees), the riverine forests are well protected and three major national wildlife reserves (Baskett Slough, Ankeny and Finley) are within driving distance.
-California Scrub-Jay, Black-headed Grosbeak, Violet-green Swallow and Vaux’s Swift are examples of common breeding species, and the improved wetlands at the refuges have recently hosted such surprises as Black-necked Stilt, breeding Wilson’s Phalarope and breeding Black Tern.
-The large cottonwoods and riparian thickets along the Willamette River are home to Pileated Woodpecker, Willow Flycatcher and the sometimes spotless or egonus race of Spotted Towhee.
+Day 5: Although the Willamette Valley is the most agriculturally productive region in the state (with such diverse crops as wine grapes, irises, berries, filberts, grass seed, peppermint, and Christmas trees), the riverine forests are well protected and three major national wildlife refuges (Baskett Slough, Ankeny and Finley) are within driving distance.
+California Scrub-Jay, Black-headed Grosbeak, Violet-green Swallow and Vaux’s Swift are examples of common breeding species, and the improved wetlands at the refuges have recently hosted such surprises as Black-necked Stilt, breeding Wilson’s Phalarope, and breeding Black Tern.
+The large cottonwoods and riparian thickets along the Willamette River are home to Pileated Woodpecker, Willow Flycatcher and the sometimes spotless oregonus race of Spotted Towhee.
 If the weather cooperates we’ll drive to the meadow-capped top of Mary’s Peak, at 4,097 feet the highest point in the Coast Range, where one can often see and even hear the Pacific Ocean 27 miles away.
-Northern Pygmy-Owl, Hammond’s Flycatcher, Sooty Grouse, and Mountain Quail are common here (though the latter two are sometimes only heard), and we may find something more unusual such as Townsend’s Solitaire or Spotted Owl.
-The regenerating clearcuts in the foothills can also be surprisingly productive and offer prime habitat for Wrentit, MacGillivray’s Warbler, Yellow-breasted Chat and Lazuli Bunting.
-An evening outing to a local city park should yield Western Screech-Owl, and Barn Owl nests on the Oregon State University Campus.
+Northern Pygmy-Owl, Hammond’s Flycatcher, Sooty Grouse, and Mountain Quail are common here (though the latter two are sometimes only heard), and we may find something more unusual such as Townsend’s Solitaire or “Oregon” Canada Jay (the dusky obscurus subspecies).
+The regenerating clearcuts in the foothills can also be surprisingly productive and offer prime habitat for Wrentit, MacGillivray’s Warbler, Yellow-breasted Chat, and Lazuli Bunting.
+An evening outing to some woodlands not far from town could yield Western Screech, Great Horned, Barn, or Barred Owls.
 Night in Corvallis.

 On the day between trips south to the refuge we’ll venture north into the Silvies River drainage in the superb pine-fir-larch woods of the Ochoco and Blue Mountains.
-Here we have an excellent chance of finding Williamson’s Sapsucker, White-headed Woodpecker and Dusky Flycatcher among many other species.
-We’ll also make an evening visit here to look for Flammulated Owl, which though difficult to see well, can be surprisingly common.
+Here we have an excellent chance of finding Williamson’s Sapsucker, White-headed Woodpecker, “Slate-colored” Fox Sparrow, and Dusky Flycatcher, and we’ll make a special attempt for Dusky Grouse.
+We’ll also make an evening visit north of town to look for Flammulated Owl which, though difficult to see well, can be surprisingly common.
 Nights in Burns/Hines.

 Day 11: Our drive back to Portland will take us west and north along the scenic John Day River, the second longest free-flowing river in the lower 48 states.
-Stops along the way may reveal migrants and breeders such as Red Crossbill and Townsend’s Warbler, and we’ll try to include a visit to the John Day Fossil Beds National Monument.
+Stops along the way may reveal migrants and breeders such as Red Crossbill and Townsend’s Warbler, and we’ll include a short stop in the John Day Fossil Beds National Monument for a picnic lunch.
 Once we reach the freeway east of The Dalles, we’ll head downriver through the rightfully famous Columbia River Gorge National Scenic Area, where the continent’s second largest river cuts right through the Cascade Mountains and waterfalls (such as Multnomah, the nation’s tallest) and windsurfing opportunities attract many tourists.
 We’ll stop at Crown Point to enjoy a panoramic view of Lewis and Clark’s route before continuing to Portland.
 Night in Portland.